© Hikrcn | Dreamstime.com

 The National Institutes of Health defines depression as a common but serious mood disorder.
 That may leave you still wondering, “Am I depressed?”

-The answer is: You’re dealing with depression if your mood severely affects you how feel, think, sleep, work, and interact with others, and if symptoms are present for at least two weeks.
+The answer is: You’re dealing with depression if your mood severely affects you how feel, think, sleep, work, and interact with others, and if your depression symptoms are present for at least two weeks.

 - Persistent sad, anxious, or “empty” moods